🤿 25 Best Spots for Snorkeling in Maui + Tips & Maps (2023)

 🐢 3.
 Turtle Town (Maluaka Beach)

-With its golden sand shores, Maluaka is considered the best beach for snorkeling in Turtle Town.
-While turtles are frequently seen here, keep in mind that they are wild animals and, therefore, sightings are not guaranteed.
+Maluaka Beach is considered the best spot for snorkeling in Turtle Town.
+Keep in mind that turtles are wild animals; sightings are not guaranteed, but they are seen here more often than not.

-You will often see boats here as it is a popular place for snorkel tours.
+You will often see boats around this region as it is a popular place for snorkel tours.
 However, it is easily accessed from the shore.
-If you’re already planning a snorkel tour to Molokini Crater (which we highly recommend), it will also likely include a stop at Turtle Town.
+If you’re already planning a snorkel tour to Molokini Crater (which I highly recommend), it will also likely include a stop at Turtle Town.

 🪢 4.
 Olowalu Reef

-Just one glance at the aerial photo of Olowalu above and below and you’ll realize why this beach had to be included in our top 5 snorkel locations on Maui!
+Just one glance at our drone photo of Olowalu above, and you’ll immediately see why this beach made our top 5 snorkel locations on Maui!

 Olowalu Reef, also known as Turtle Reef, encompasses over 100 acres of some of the oldest reef structures in the Hawaiian Islands.